-Omar T. Atiq, MD, FACP, and Michael J. Tan, MD, FACP, are seeking election as Chair-elect Designee of the Board of Governors.
-The Governors will be casting ballots next month, and the results will be announced in late October.
-The candidate elected will begin his term as Chair-elect at the conclusion of Internal Medicine Meeting 2018 and take office as Chair in April 2019.
+David R. Hilden, MD, FACP, and Priya Radhakrishnan, MD, FACP, are seeking election as Chair-elect Designee of the Board of Governors.
+Governors will cast ballots in September, and the results will be announced mid-October.
+The candidate who is elected will begin his or her term as Chair-elect at the conclusion of Internal Medicine Meeting 2022 and will take office as Chair in April 2023.

-Dr. Tan received his medical degree from the Northeast Ohio Medical University (NEOMED) in Rootstown, Ohio.
-He completed his residency at Summa Health System in Akron, Ohio, and his fellowship at the University of South Florida in Tampa.
-He is board certified by the American Board of Internal Medicine in internal medicine and infectious disease.
-Currently, Dr. Tan is the physician lead of infectious disease at Summa Health Medical Group and associate professor of internal medicine at NEOMED.
+Dr. Hilden received his medical degree from the University of Minnesota in Minneapolis.
+He completed his residency in internal medicine at the Hennepin County Medical Center in Minneapolis.
+He is board certified by the American Board of Internal Medicine in internal medicine and holds a master's degree in public health.
+Currently, Dr. Hilden is the vice president of medical affairs and the president of the medical staff at Hennepin Healthcare in Minneapolis.